aalto-grades/aalto-grades/e2e-tests/README.md

 -->

 ## Running tests

-> The fist time (or to update the tested browser agents):
+> The first time (or to update the tested browser agents):
     ```
     npx playwright install
     ```